rchavarria/dart-tutorials/README.md

 send out a repeating series of data
 - [Sortable lists](./sortable-list): Create Web Components with Polymer and Dart to create and share libraries, components or functionalities
+- *in a near future*: [Concatenating files](https://github.com/dart-lang/sample-dcat): use streams to read files and process I/O
+- *in a near future*: [Searching files for content](https://github.com/dart-lang/sample-dgrep): a simple app that shows how to work with files and directoreis asynchronously
+- *in a near future*: [Search the web with HttpRequest and WebWorker](https://github.com/dart-lang/sample-dartiverse-search): client/server app to search on StackOverflow and Github
+- *in a far future*: [HTML5 persistence](https://www.dartlang.org/samples/#html5_persistence)
+- *in a far future*: [Touch events](https://www.dartlang.org/samples/#touch_events)

 Other tutorials that shows how to work with Dart and Polymer can be found here: https://www.dartlang.org/samples/#polymer_dart